clef-longeval/longeval-code/clef25/pyterrier-baseline/README.md

 ## Optional: Code Submission to TIRA

-As alternative to run submissions above, you can make code submissions where the tira client will build a docker image of your approach from the source code and upload the image to TIRA.io so that your software can run in TIRA.io.
+As optional alternative to run submissions above, you can make code submissions where the tira client will build a docker image of your approach from the source code and upload the image to TIRA.io so that your software can run in TIRA.io.
 To submit this baseline as code submission to TIRA, please run (more detailed information are available in the [documentation](https://docs.tira.io/participants/participate.html#submitting-your-submission):

 ```
 tira-cli code-submission --path . --task longeval-2025 --dataset sci-spot-check-with-prior-data-20250322-training --command '/baseline.py --dataset $inputDataset --index /tmp/indexes --output $outputDir'